aireuhl/i_e/analysis.md

   block: text-1
   headline: ''
   content: "<h2>Voyant: Distance Reading, Up-Close</h2>"
+- template: full-width-media-element
+  block: media-1
+  image: "/uploads/2018/12/09/Screen Shot 2018-12-09 at 12.34.16 AM.png"
+  caption: "<!--\tExported from Voyant Tools (voyant-tools.org).
+The iframe src attribute
+    below uses a relative protocol to better function with both http and https sites, but if you're embedding this into a local web page (file protocol) you should add an explicit protocol (https if you're using voyant-tools.org, otherwise it depends on this server.
+Feel free to change the height and width values or other styling below: --> <iframe style='width: 1057px; height: 533px;' src='//voyant-tools.org/tool/Loom/?corpus=df672285c836b1fef0d52e3eec1beb01'></iframe>"
 - template: detail-content
   block: text-1
   content: "<p>Our two Voyant visualizations are the result of ingesting the  .txt